Anthony Joshua issues first public update after fatal Nigeria car crash

 Joshua’s friends Sina Ghami and Latif ‘Latz’ Ayodele died after the vehicle they were travelling in hit a stationary truck

-Anthony Joshua has issued his first public update following a car crash in Nigeria which left him injured and tragically claimed the lives of two close members of his team.
+Anthony Joshua has posted his first public update since being left injured in a fatal car crash in Nigeria, which tragically killed two of his friends and team members.

-Sina Ghami, his strength and conditioning coach, and Latif ‘Latz’ Ayodele, one of his trainers, died after the vehicle they were travelling in with Joshua struck a stationary truck on a major road near Lagos on Monday.
+‘AJ’ has returned to the UK ahead of the funerals for close friends Sina Ghami, who served as a strength and conditioning coach, and Latif ‘Latz’ Ayodele, who was also involved in his training team.

+Both men died after their vehicle collided with a stationary truck on a major road near Lagos on Monday.

-Joshua received hospital treatment before being discharged on Wednesday, and has since flown back to the UK ahead of the funerals for his late colleagues.
+Joshua was left in agony after being hauled out of the vehicle and then received hospital treatment before being discharged on Wednesday.

-The former two-time unified world heavyweight champion posted two images on Instagram on Sunday, sitting alongside his mother and three other women, one of whom clutched a photograph of Ghami.
+And the former two-time unified world heavyweight champion has now posted two images on Instagram on Sunday with the caption: ‘My Brothers Keeper’.

+Joshua can be seen sitting alongside his mother and three other women, with one holding a photograph of Ghami.

 On Friday, the Ogun State Police Command confirmed Adeniyi Mobolaji Kayode, who was driving the car with Joshua as a passenger, had been charged over the crash at the Sagamu Magistrate Court.